-A treadmill is a big investment for any fitness enthusiast.
+A treadmill is often a big investment (though not always) for any fitness enthusiast.
 Ensuring that you can get the best experience possible from your treadmill is no doubt important to you.
 Maybe you’ve considered adding a warranty or purchasing optional accessories to enhance your equipment.

 One essential that you shouldn’t skip is a good treadmill mat.
 A treadmill mat will help protect your machine from dust and debris while cutting down on noise while you’re running.
 It helps prevent the machine from slipping and protects your floor.